Academic Enrichment Activities

 Scripps National Spelling Bee

 Students in grades four through eight are eligible to participate in the Scripps National Spelling Bee.
 The purpose of the Bee is to help students improve their spelling, increase their vocabularies, learn concepts, and develop correct English usage that will help them all their lives.
 The top ten scorers at each grade level make it to the final Bee at their school.
-The finalist goes on to compete locally and then regionally and could ultimately compete in the Scripps National Spelling Bee in Washington D.C.
+The finalist goes on to compete regionally and could ultimately compete in the Scripps National Spelling Bee in Washington D.C.

 Continental Mathematics League